Navigation Options

 Views at Pembina Valley Provincial Park

-Start with a morning hike at Pembina Valley Provincial Park, a tiny 440-acre park tucked near the US border, approximately 50 kms south the cities of Morden and Winkler.
+Start with a crisp fall morning hike at Pembina Valley Provincial Park, a tiny 440-acre park tucked near the US border, approximately 50 kms south the cities of Morden and Winkler.
+Pembina Valley is one of the best spots to witness the colours of the changing of the leaves in Manitoba.
 This park protects the Pembina/Tiger Hills region of Manitoba and offers seven hiking trails, all of varying lengths and difficulty, through deciduous forest, grasslands and glacial river spillways.
 The 6.5 km Pembina Rim trail is a picturesque option that circumnavigates the park, offering multiple vistas of the Pembina River and a lookout tower.
-Hiking in the park is growing in popularity, but if you time your visit right, you can still feel like you have the trail to yourself.

 Flying over Pembina Valley